 The textbook that Dr. Press wrote on vision therapy is the primary reference used by therapists and doctors from around the world who are preparing for board certification in vision therapy through the College of Optometrists in Vision Development (COVD).
 Dr. Press served as President of COVD,a nd currently serves on the examining board which conducts board certification.
 He is also a Diplomate in the Pediatric Optometry/Binocular Vision and Perception of the American Academy of Optometry, and one of only two doctors in New Jersey who have specialty certification through both of these prestigious organizations.

-Dr. Press currently serves as a consultant on visual disabilities for the National Board of Medical Examiners (NBME).
-In this role, he reviews requests for test accommodations on the examinations that certifies MDs to practice Medicine in the United States.
+Dr. Press served as a consultant on visual disabilities for the National Board of Medical Examiners (NBME).
+In that role, he reviewed requests for test accommodations on the examinations that certifies MDs to practice Medicine in the United States.
 Candidates submit a request for modification of their computer monitor, extra time, or test breaks, based on supporting documentation of any visual disabilities not fully corrected by glasses or contact lenses.
 Many children in special education environments face similar issues in terms of Section 504 accommodations for school work or standardized testing.

 The recipient of numerous awards for his research, writing, and clinical work, Dr. Press has received the Scientific Achievement Award from the New Jersey Society on two separate occasions, in 1995 and in 2002.
 He received the Skeffington Award for Excellence in Optometric Writing from the College of Optometrists in Vision Development in 1992.
 Dr. Press was honored by his peers as Optometrist of the Year by the New Jersey Society of Optometric Physicians in 1999, and has served as President of the organization.
 He was honored as the Alumnus of the Year of the Pennsylvania College of Optometry in 2003, which cited him for his outstanding contributions in the field of children’s vision and vision-related learning problems.